 The Board also authorizes the Principal to suspend a student from any or all co-curricular or extracurricular activities for misconduct or rules violations.
-The length of suspension shall be determined by the Principal commensurate with the seriousness of the student's misconduct or rules violations in accordance with the discipline code.
+The length of suspension shall be determined by the Principal as commensurate with the seriousness of the student's misconduct or rules violations and in accordance with the discipline code.

-If the Principal determines that a student's behavior on a school vehicle violates school rules, s/he may suspend the student from school bus riding privileges for the length of time deemed appropriate for the violation and remediation of the behavior.
+If the Principal determines that a student's behavior on a school vehicle violates school rules, s/he may suspend the student from school bus riding privileges for the length of time deemed appropriate for both the violation of the policy and the remediation of the behavior.

-The Board authorizes the Principal to provide for options to suspension of a student from the school which shall include a program whereby a student performs community service either in lieu of or as a part of a suspension or an expulsion, except when an expulsion is imposed for bringing a firearm to School or onto school property.
+The Board authorizes the Principal to provide for alternatives to suspension of a student from the school which shall include a program whereby a student performs community service either in lieu of or as a part of a suspension or an expulsion.

-Students who have been assigned suspensions and expulsions are permitted to make up work as follow:
+Students who have been assigned suspensions and expulsions are permitted to make up work as follows: